drew-gill/Medical-Tool-Retrieval-App/README.md

 ## Environmental Variables
 The following environmental variables should be considered:
 * process.env.Node_ENV
-  * This could be in three possible states, development, staging and production.
+  * This could be in three possible states, development, staging and production
     * Development is for testing locally on your machine
     * Production is for deploying on heroku
     * Staging is unused and should not be used